miladsade96/feip/ReactJS/main.md

 component renders, even if the function's dependencies have not changed.
 To avoid this problem, function should be declared outside the render method, or in a separate file if they are reused across multiple components.

+## React Conditional Rendering:

+**What are inline conditional expressions?**
+Inline conditional expressions in React are expressions that are used to conditionally render components based on a certain condition.
+They are typically used in JSX and are written using the ternary operator.
+Inline conditional expressions are simple and effective way to conditionally render components without a need for additional logic.

 </div>